Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Determine whether you should learn French or German in this detailed language guide

-So, if you’re already a fluent English speaker, then you have a good basis for most of the French and German letters and their basic sounds (although you’ll get a few new ones thrown in for either choice).
+Thus, as a fluent English speaker, then you will have a good basis for most of the French and German letters and their basic sounds (although you’ll get a few new ones thrown in for both languages).

 One of the surprising similarities between French and German is that they have a large number of cognates.
-Cognates are words that sound similar and mean the same thing in another language.
+Cognates are words in different languages that sound similar, are spelled similarly, and mean the same thing.

 This could be because France and Germany share a border, so their people have shared plenty of language, trading, and social customs over the years.
-English has many of the same cognates, as the three languages have borrowed from and shared over the centuries.
+English has many of the same cognates, as the three languages have borrowed from each other over the centuries.

 German is known for its complex compound words and capitalization of its four types of nouns.
 However, once you learn the basic rules of German, the rest flows quite simply because it’s very logical and straightforward.

 French is often considered one of the easiest languages for English speakers to learn.
-This could be because of the shared Latin alphabet and the same grammatical structure (the French language app from Pimsleur is a great way to start learning French for beginners).
+This is likely because French uses the same grammatical structure as English, and has fewer gendered articles.

-Or, if you don’t mind a bunch of grammatical rules and you understand logic easily, then German could be your next linguistic adventure.
-German beats out French for those English cognates we talked about earlier, though—it shares about 40% of its vocabulary with English!
+Or, if you don’t mind a bunch of grammatical rules and you understand logic easily, then German could be your better bet.
+German beats out French for those English cognates we talked about earlier—it shares about 40% of its vocabulary with English.

 Example of German language learning lesson

-As such, our team recommends using language learning apps such as Pimsleur or Rosetta Stone to make the learning process easier at first.
+If you think you may struggle out of the gate, our team recommends using the language learning apps from Pimsleur or Rosetta Stone to make the learning process easier at first.
+They both have good introductory courses.

 Reasons To Learn French As Opposed To German

-French is a popular language the world over: it’s the official language in almost 30 countries, including ones in North America, Africa, and Europe.
-There are over 2.5 million people in the world that speak French.
+French is a very popular language the world over: it’s the official language in almost 30 countries, including three different continents (North America, Africa, and Europe).
+There are over 300 million people in the world that speak French.

 If you plan on going into international business, diplomacy, or European hospitality, then French is very useful to know.